 8 PM – Dinner in Roppongi at Gonpachi

 If this restaurant looks familiar then allow me to explain why.
 It is said to be Quentin Tarantino’s inspiration for the scene in the movie Kill Bill, where Uma Thurman takes on the entire yakuza Crazy 88 gang.
 Luckily, it’s not just worth going to for the unique decor, because the food is also delicious and affordable.
 In fact the former Prime Minister of Japan took former US President George W Bush here for dinner once.
 In terms of cuisine, think upmarket Izakaya fare with a combination of charcoal grilled skewers, noodles and tempura dishes to choose from.
 For further details, you can check out the menu.

 8 AM – Watch a morning sumo practice

 Tokyo holds its grand sumo tournaments in May and September of each year, so if you are visiting during this time I highly recommend going for the day to watch some live sumo!
 For those people travelling outside of these months another way to catch a little sumo action is by visiting one of the training stables to watch the wrestlers during their morning training session.

-You can book the morning sumo practice online through Viator or Voyagin.
+You can book the morning sumo practice online through Klook.
 After the practice has finished, there is the opportunity to have your picture taken with one of the wrestlers.
 The location and time depends on the schedule of the wrestlers, but will usually be between 7 and 9 am.

 2 PM – Harajuku and Yoyogi Park